Contrast-Security-OSS/join-the-team/interns.md

 The internship program is divided into 3 phases, with each phase lasting 3-4 weeks.
 We have 4-5 spots for the 2019 internship program.
 Each month of the program, an intern will be paired with a member of the engineering team as their mentor.
 Over the course of the internship, each intern will have (3) mentors guiding the entire experience.

+Our internship runs from the beginning of June through mid-August.
+Any student available in May may start the program earlier and is encouraged.
+Due to the shortness of the program, we will not be able to accommodate any extended vacations.

 ## Summer 2019 Opportunities
 Contrast Security has multiple internship opportunities for the 2018-2019 academic calendar for part-time and full-time undergraduate or graduate students pursuing a post graduate career in cloud-based software development, cyber-security and/or User Experience (Product Design).
 The specific opportunities are available for candidates to work as: